The history of the location of River Rapids Pet Hospital + Clinic

 Older History:

-River Rapids Pet is on a three-mile stretch of Coon Rapids Boulevard that follows the exact route of the Ox Cart Trail.
-The Red River Ox Cart Trail began as a foot path used by indigenous people to travel between rich hunting lands in what is now known as the Red River Valley and the confluence of the Mississippi and Minnesota rivers.
+River Rapids Pet sits along a three-mile stretch of Coon Rapids Boulevard, which follows the path of the historic Ox Cart Trail.
+Originally a footpath used by indigenous people, the Red River Ox Cart Trail connected rich hunting grounds in the Red River Valley and the confluence of the Mississippi and Minnesota rivers.

-The ox carts brought buffalo hides and other furs, pemmican, tallow, moccasins and other handmade items to St. Paul.
-They returned with groceries, tobacco, liquor and manufactured goods.
+The carts carried buffalo hides, furs, pemmican, tallow, moccasins, and other handmade goods to St. Paul, returning with groceries, tobacco, liquor, and manufactured products.

-On what is now the southeast corner of Coon Rapids Boulevard and Egret (about 700 feet from River Rapids Pet) stood the “Dunn House”.
-The original house on this location was a halfway house, now known as a hotel, and stopover for the users of the Ox Cart Trail.
-A large barn and blacksmith shop were located across the road from the halfway house to accommodate the animals used for travel at that time.
+Near what is now the southeast corner of Coon Rapids Boulevard and Egret (about 700 feet from River Rapids Pet) stood the "Dunn House," originally a halfway house for Ox Cart Trail travelers.
+A barn and blacksmith shop across the road accommodated the animals used for the journey.

-By the turn of the century, the fur trade era had ended.
-Fur bearing animals had been hunted nearly to extinction, and settlers were moving into the region.
+By the early 1900s, the fur trade ended, as many fur-bearing animals had been hunted nearly to extinction and settlers were moving into the region.

 |